|

 His wife was Mabel Charlotte Ellender, and they were

 parents to a little girl, Doris.
-Albert's parents were Mr
+The family lived

 Joseph William and Mrs Elizabeth Ellender, of Admiralty